- #Mobile app development

 How much does it cost?

 The cost of an application is determined by the number of integrated features and hours spent.
 Each project is unique and has its price and time frames, but we have prepared an estimate that will help anyone understand the price to make an Android app that uses GPS or its iOS alternative on a turnkey basis.

 Creating a full project will require an increase in the development team and additional features that are designed for more comprehensive use of geolocation, such as:

 - Rating and recommendation;

 - Bilateral location sharing with friends.

-The business analysis may take from 25 hours if you have a clear picture of the project’s specifics.
-Together with 15+ hours of technical specification, it is a theoretical foundation of the work, without which the successful location-based application development is impossible.
-Business analysis helps scrupulously gather your requirements and translate your idea into the software solution.
-On its basis, rough and detailed estimation is prepared to provide you with a full understanding of time and cost needed for the project.
+The business analysis may take 25 hours and over if you have a clear picture of the project’s specifics.
+Together with 15+ hours of technical specification, it is a theoretical foundation of the work, without which successful location-based application development is impossible.
+Business analysis helps scrupulously gather your requirements and translate your idea into a software solution.
+On its basis, a rough and detailed estimation is prepared to provide you with a full understanding of the time and cost needed for the project.

-UI (45-50 hours for MVP and 80-90 for a full project) is essential for building location-based apps because most of such products information are visual, so the simplicity and convenience of the design will directly affect the convenience of user orientation.
-Location-based application development of Android and iOS version will take from 80 to 120 hours for MVP with the most basic features, and from 120 hours for a full project with a broad functional palette.
+UI (45-50 hours for MVP and 80-90 for a full project) is essential for building location-based apps because most of such products information is visual, so the simplicity and convenience of the design will directly affect the convenience of user orientation.
+Android GPS app development and iOS location-based software development will take from 80 to 120 hours for MVP with the most basic features, and from 120 hours for a full project with a broad functional palette.
 The QA department may take quite much time to test the error-free operation of the app — from 90 hours for each platform.